-Timetables are emailed two weeks before Friday of $0^{th}$ Week, and put up on noticeboards in the Lodge and JCR and on the Academic Office website https://jesuscollegeintranet.web.ox.ac.uk/academic-office/collections-gaprs in $0^{th}$ Week.
+Timetables are emailed two weeks before Friday of 0th Week, and put up on noticeboards in the Lodge and JCR and on the Academic Office website https://intranet.jesus.ox.ac.uk/academic-office/collections-gaprs in 0th Week.
 Collection scripts are marked by your tutors and returned to you in the early part of term.
 Please note, sometimes tutors may set a vacation essay instead of an exam-type Collection.

-Remember, you can be awarded an Academic Prize for Collections by the Governing Body worth $\pounds 60$ in books if you do well in Collections over the academic year (usually a borderline First/IIi or above).
+Remember, you can be awarded an Academic Prize for Collections by the Governing Body worth £60 in books if you do well in Collections over the academic year (usually a borderline First/IIi or above).